-The Plan Sponsor has adopted a prototype plan of Fidelity.
+The Plan Sponsor has adopted a prototype plan provided by Fidelity.
 Fidelity obtained a letter dated March 31, 2014, in which the Internal Revenue Service stated its opinion that the form of the prototype plan of Fidelity is acceptable under Section 401 of the Internal Revenue Code for use by employers for the benefit of their employees.
 Accordingly, no provision for income taxes has been included in the Plan's financial statements.

 Accounting principles generally accepted in the United States of America require plan management to evaluate tax positions taken by the plan and recognize a tax liability (or asset) if the plan has taken an uncertain position that more likely than not would not be sustained upon examination by a taxing authority.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Plan Sponsor believes it is no longer subject to income tax examinations for years prior to 2017.